 Official special-access ticket prices can be much lower than private tour prices, but they may have tighter availability, fixed rules, and less flexibility.
 Third-party tours usually cost more because they may include a guide, group management, easier logistics, cancellation flexibility, or a combined route.

 Before comparing prices, compare inclusions.
-A €30 special-access official ticket, a €90 guided tour, and a €500 private experience may all be reasonable for different travelers because they solve different problems.
+A lower-priced official special-access ticket, a guided tour, and a private experience may all be reasonable for different travelers because they solve different problems.

 For current price basics, read how much Colosseum tickets cost.